klmusic/exercise/docs.md

-This humble documentation describes how to use the Pavel robotic toothbrush.
+This documentation describes how to use the Pavel robotic toothbrush.

 Note that this toothbrush is not safe to use for children,